sangbinlee/nginx-homepage/README.md

-this is my first homepage with vscode, docker,
+# this is my first homepage with github, vscode and docker.